erikvw/download-gmail-pdfs/README.rst

 Setup
 -----

 Reads account credentials from a JSON file.
+Currently only works with gmail App passwords.
 Set the path via the `GMAIL_ACCOUNTS_FILE` env var or the `--accounts-file` argument.

 Accounts file format (e.g. `.gmail_accounts.json`):